Ph.D. (Art History), Brown University, 1987

 Vastly More Than Brick and Mortar: Reinventing the Fogg Art Museum in the 1920s.
 Cambridge, Mass., and New Haven: Yale University Press, 2003.

 The Shaping of Art History: Wilhelm Vöge, Adolph Goldschmidt, and the Study of Medieval Art.
 Cambridge and New York: Cambridge University Press, 1996.

 Artistic Integration in Gothic Buildings (co-editor with Virginia Raguin and Peter Draper).
 Toronto: University of Toronto Press, 1995.

-“Naumburg und Cluny—Vergleichende Internationalitätsbegriffe in der europäischen und amerikanischen Kunstwissenschaft um 1920,” Der Naumburger Meister: Bildhauer und Architekt im Europa der Kathedralen, Tagungsband, ed.
-Holger Kunde and Hartmut Krohm (Petersberg: Michael Imhof Verlag, 2012) [in press]
+“Naumburg und Cluny—Vergleichende Internationalitätsbegriffe in der europäischen und amerikanischen Kunstwissenschaft um 1920,” Der Naumburger Meister: Bildhauer und Architekt im Europa der Kathedralen, vol. 3, ed.
+Holger Kunde and Hartmut Krohm (Petersberg: Michael Imhof Verlag, 2012): 24-41.

 “Reframing Canada’s ‘Wilderness’ Icons: Medievalism, Tom Thomson, and the Group of Seven,” Mapping Medievalism at the Canadian Frontier, ed.
 Kathryn Brush (London, ON: Museum London and the McIntosh Gallery, 2010), 144-161.

 “The Capitals from Moutiers-Saint-Jean (Harvard University Art Museums) and the Carving of Medieval Art Study in America after World War I,” Medieval Art and Architecture after the Middle Ages, ed.
 Janet T. Marquardt and Alyce A. Jordan (Newcastle upon Tyne: Cambridge Scholars Press, 2009): 298-311.